GhostHalston/RestoreM8/README.md

 # Important Info

 If you want to restore without setting your nonce with halo michael's repo you can use uncover since it does the same thing.

+# Credits

+App by 80036nd

+Generator Auto Setter by @halo_michael